Sharing with the vulnerable is the topic of our lesson today. The text for this study is from the book of James and the book of Exodus.

 Understanding truth is especially true concerning spiritual things.

-Yes, there are immediate needs, and we should address the needs by sharing them with the vulnerable people in our community.
+Yes, there are immediate needs, and we should address the needs by sharing with the vulnerable people in our community.

 Let's read James and Moses's advice for the people during their day and what they have for us today: